Biomarker: Proof of concept

 Previously used to identify the specific characteristics of the biomarker, this step is essential for doing an in situ validation of these benefits.
 The biologic rationale of a study must be assessed on a small scale before any large scale studies can occur.
 Many candidates must be tested to select the most relevant ones.

-Experimental validation

-This step allows the development of the most adapted protocol for routine use of the biomarker.
-Simultaneously, it is possible to confirm the relevance of the protocol with various methods (histology, PCR, ELISA, ...) and to define strata based on the results.

 Analytical performances validation

 One of the most important steps, it serves to identify specific characteristics of the candidate biomarker before developing a routine test.
 Several parameters are considered including: